sm18lr88/Cold_Bath_Calculator/README.md

 # Cold Bath Calculator

-Advanced tool for estimating ice or chiller requirements for your cold bath.
+Fun tool for estimating ice or chiller requirements for your cold bath.

 - How many bags of ice will you need?
 - Or, what chiller unit should you buy?